QuiteAFancyEmerald/Holy-Unblocker/README.md

 <img src="https://raw.githubusercontent.com/QuiteAFancyEmerald/HolyUnblockerPublic/fa858c0e429d73324bffc045bd2a3217064fb1e5/views/assets/img/nodeclusters.png?raw" width="500px"></img>

-Holy Unblocker, a website that can be used to bypass web filters; both extension and firewall.
+Holy Unblocker, an official flagship Titanium Network site is a website that can be used to bypass web filters; both extension and firewall.
 This is the public source code for Holy Unblocker, a rather fancy website with some cool dynamic backgrounds while also focusing with detail put into the design, mechanics and features overall like custom Tab Cloaks with more to come in the future.

 Works with a large number of sites including YouTube, Discord and more!
 Be sure to read below for information if the official site is blocked or for obtaining more links.